 The hidden advantage of this is of course that the entire charging process is very gentle on the battery, because the slower you charge the battery, the less heat is generated, which in turn affects the life of the battery cells less.

-The specification of 2,1 amps and 5 volts as output power in the technical data is calculated across all ports.
-That doesn't sound like much, especially if you plan to load a MacBook with it.
-The Powerbank cannot actually be used for this, as it does not support USB Power Delivery either.
-Even the 12 inch MacBook has between 20 and 30 watts when charging, which the Jiga Powerbank cannot do with.
+The indication of 2,1 Ampere and 5 volts as output power in the technical data is calculated across all ports.
+That doesn't sound like much, especially if you intend to charge a MacBook with it.
+You can't actually use the power bank for that, because it doesn't support USB Power Delivery either.
+Even the 12-inch MacBook likes to have between 20 and 30 watts when charging, but the Jiga Powerbank cannot do that.

 I have two for testing USB load resistors hung on the USB-A ports and got a total current of about 2,7 amps.
 However, the voltage has already dropped to 4 volts, which shows that we are working at the limit of the power bank.

 When I asked for even more power, the power bank switched itself off.
 So if you want to charge an iPad and iPhone at the same time, you have to expect that the charging of the devices will not go very quickly.
 But sometimes it doesn't have to be.

 So if you have no problems with slow charging, you will now experience the positive points of the Jiga Powerbank.

 To see how much capacity the power banks can deliver in practice on my test stand, I discharge them with a USB load resistor and connect a USB multimeter in between to record how many watt hours have passed through.

 I like to use my Zendure A8PD for comparison, as it has quite good values.
 If I discharge this, I get about 40 watt hours.